learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # In every record, we have three predictors showing the advertising budget spent on TV, newspaper
 # and radio and a target variable (sales).
 The target variable shows the sales figure for each marketing
 # campaign along with money spent on all three channels.
-# Looking at means for predictors, most budget is spent on TV marketing, and least on radio.
+# Looking at means for predictors, most of the budget is spent on TV marketing, and the least is spent on radio.
 ```

 ## Step 2: Plot histograms with kde overlay to check the distribution of the predictors